breaking-boot/verify/README.md

 alias bootdev='verify' #comment out or delete this alias if you want to disable Verify, forcing tests to exclusively run through the official bootdev cli.
 ```

-Restart you terminal for the change to take effect.
+Save the file and restart your terminal for the change to take effect.

 ---